bbitmaster/ale_python_interface/README.md

 Installation instructions and documentation for using it can be found on the github wiki linked below: https://github.com/bbitmaster/ale_python_interface/wiki

-This library was written by Ben Goodrich, while working for the Machine Intelligence Lab at The University of Tennessee. mil.utk.edu
+This library was written by Ben Goodrich, as part of the Machine Intelligence Lab at The University of Tennessee. mil.utk.edu